Admission into the Doctor of Pharmacy Program

-Eligibility for automatic advancement into the P1 year of the professional pharmacy program ceases after the student’s review for professional phase admission at the end of their third semester at Butler University.
+Direct Pathway eligibility into the P1 year of the professional pharmacy program ceases after the student’s review for professional phase admission at the end of their third semester at Butler University.

 Option to Remain a Pre-Professional Pharmacy Student for Six Semesters

 Pre-professional pharmacy students who do not gain admission into the professional pharmacy program by the Standard Pathway application process upon their first attempt may remain in the pre-professional pharmacy program at Butler University for a maximum of six semesters.
 During this time, they may repeat the requisite coursework to improve their GPA, re-interview, and/or complete an additional writing prompt.
 These students must again apply for admission into a subsequent P1 class through PharmCAS.
 The admission criteria and curriculum in effect for the P1 class they will be entering will apply.
 If students fail to achieve admission into the P1 class at the end of six semesters of Butler enrollment, they will be required to change their major.